ietf-teep/architecture/draft-ietf-teep-architecture.md

     by a human being and hence have no device user.
 Relates to Device Owner and Device Administrator.

-  - Raw Public Key (RPK): The RPK only consists of the SubjectPublicKeyInfo structure of a PKIX certificate that carries the parameters necessary to describe the public key.
+  - Raw Public Key: The raw public key only consists of the SubjectPublicKeyInfo structure of a PKIX certificate that carries the parameters necessary to describe the public key.
 Other serialization formats that do not rely on ASN.1 may also be used.